 How then should the above phrase be understood?
 Generally speaking, scholars agree that these two terms are in reference to church leaders who functioned as overseers and servants.
-The Fee goes as far as saying that the terms can be understood as titles.
-The Others are comfortable using the term "office" in connection with these words, but none intend to equate the offices described here with later ecclesiastical offices.
-The Others are comfortable using the term "office" in connection with these words, but none intend to equate the offices described here with later ecclesiastical offices.
+The goes as far as saying that the terms can be understood as titles.
+Others are comfortable using the term office in connection with these words, but none intend to equate the offices described here with later ecclesiastical offices.